BIGJRA/BIGJRA.github.io/rejuv.md

     -   Shadow Punch

 It has three shields and hits twice; however, this fight is very easy.
-Spam your strongest moves and you’ll easily win.
+Spam your strongest moves and you'll easily win.
 Pick up the piece of the treasure afterwards!
-Head back into the main room, you’ll find the invisible person near the bottom.
+Head back into the main room, you'll find the invisible person near the bottom.
 Talk to the girl at the top then enter this new room at the bottom.

 Grab the thing when you get a chance and head back to the main room to reassemble the bridge.
-Enter Aelita’s door!
+Enter Aelita's door!

 Talk to both pink bookshelves then the pink plant.
 Then follow cyborg Deagan!
 Talk to each nurse from behind, then head out once Deagan